wiicode/cybersecurity-framework/silver-training/cloudsecurity-resilience.md

 ## **2.4 Data sanitisation**

-The process of provisioning, migrating and de-provisioning resources should not result in unauthorised access to user data.
+The process of provisioning, migrating and de-provisioning resources should not result in unauthorized access to user data.

 Inadequate sanitisation of data could result in: